 Academic research supports this.
 Agent-OM, published at VLDB, applied LLM agents to ontology matching, the task of determining whether two schemas describe the same concept.
 The results were promising but not yet reliable without human oversight.
 Recent work on LLM-supported collaborative ontology design, published in Frontiers, confirms that the problem is tractable but far from solved.

 And so the semantic layer responsible for disambiguating concepts and aligning agent understanding with human guidance is essential and sits at the top of the stack.
-It is the highest-value component in the A2A data paradigm, and the hardest to automate away.
+It is the highest-value component in the agent cell architecture, and the hardest to automate away.
 In fact it might never be, because it requires encoding human judgement about what concepts mean.

 What’s truly interesting to me is that this happens to be the layer that provides a natural place to govern the operating costs for our self-organizing agent cell mesh.
 Agent nuclei have no intuition about whether the streaming join they just provisioned creates a shuffle nightmare, or whether other cells need the exact same repartitioning in order to solve a different problem.
 Each cell is locally correct, but naively duplicates work that could be pushed upstream to reduce the cost dramatically.

 That’s the cost governance problem.
 Each cell is locally rational, it built the topology it needed.
 But globally the system is doing redundant work that no single cell can see.
-This is where the semantic/governance layer needs to operate: not just governing what concepts mean, but governing how data physically moves.
-“These three cells all need the sales stream repartitioned.
-Can we share a single repartitioned changelog instead of running three independent shuffles?”
-Someone or something needs to quantify the relative cost for different architecture permutations.
+The governance layer solves this by knowing what all the business concepts mean, what the data relationships are, how the data physically moves, and how much it costs.
+It consolidates the above scenario to a single read with a fan-out, and maintains a registry so the next cell that needs “sales by order_id” or something higher level like “churn risk by region” reuses what already exists instead of building duplicate topics or transforms.
+As part of this process, someone or something needs to quantify the relative cost for different architecture permutations so that good decisions can be made.
 The more autonomous the infrastructure provisioning becomes, the more critical automated cost governance becomes.

 There’s a huge amount of depth here that I want to explore in further posts.
 For now, I will point out that the optimization the shared governance layer can’t do is eliminate the fundamental work of repartitioning.
 Three different partition keys means three different physical arrangements of the data.
 But what it can do is ensure that each unique repartitioning happens exactly once, the source is read minimally, and high-demand repartitions are maintained proactively rather than created on demand.